-For the 10kHz cut-off frequency the first pole must be generated externally by connecting a 820pF capacitor between the outputs of each mixer.
-For the 30kHz cut-off frequency a 68pF capacitor is needed between the outputs.
+For the 10kHz cut-off frequency the first pole must be generated externally by connecting a 330pF capacitor between the outputs of each mixer.

 As the cut-off frequency of the gyrator filter can be set by varying an external resistor, the optimum channel spacing will depend on the cut-off frequencies of the Sallen-Key filter.
 The table above shows the recommended channel spacing depending on the different bit settings.